 And so their relationship progressed like any other, the pair a reliable presence on the red carpet circuit as Nick hit the studio and Vanessa continued on at TRL and co-hosted the Miss Universe Pageant in 2007.
-They were also welcomed into the unwelcome attention club as a couple that summer when they were photographed from afar during a romantic, supposedly private trip to Mexico to celebrate their first anniversary.
+They were also welcomed into the unwelcome-attention club as a couple that summer when they were photographed from afar during a romantic, supposedly private trip to Mexico to celebrate their first anniversary.

-"This is the girl that I love," Lachey told OK! magazine in July 2007, as their attorney tried to prevent even more intrusive photos from being published.
+"This is the girl that I love," Nick told OK! magazine in July 2007, as their attorney tried to prevent even more intrusive photos from being published.
 "It's tough to see someone you care about be unfairly judged.
 It's hard for me as a man to see my girl go through that.
 Everybody said it was a scandal.
 Where's the scandal?
 I was in Mexico with my girlfriend of a year, celebrating our anniversary on a private vacation."

 Vanessa had extra plaudits for her boyfriend, telling the magazine, "I see even more now that Nick is the man I thought he was.
 He's very strong and has a good head on his shoulders.
 I know now he's definitely there for me.
 He has single-handedly pulled me through."

 Their first war with the paparazzi behind them, they rang in 2008 with a big kiss on TRL's 2007 New Year's Eve special.